MrAbdelaziz/GestionStock/README.md

 Edit Product           |Delete product
 :-------------------------:|:-------------------------:|
 <img align="left" height="350" src="https://github.com/MrAbdelaziz/GestionStock/blob/master/ScreenShot/edit%20product.jpg">  |<img align="center" height="350" src="https://github.com/MrAbdelaziz/GestionStock/blob/master/ScreenShot/delete%20product.jpg">

+## Contributing
+Feel free to `fork` this project and add whatever you like (Helping with the TODOs would be amazing tho).
+If you have any suggestions or any comments please feel free to contact me or to open an issue.

 ## social media :
 - iG: https://www.instagram.com/_.abdelaziz._/